CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-events.md

 ## Events based on destinationid

-If you want to retreive all information about a particular message you can make a get request to
+If you want to retrieve all information about a particular message you can make a get request to

 ```text